jtorral/pgpoolTutorial/WATCHDOG.md

 Side note.
 In this setup, we use a separate file named pg_custom.conf to manage Postgres specific customizations, rather than modifying postgresql.conf directly.
 This file is included at the end of postgresql.conf, allowing us to isolate and track changes more easily.
 This approach simplifies configuration management and makes it easier to maintain consistency across environments.

-If the containers were built **WITHOUT the MD5 option** Modify the pg_custom.conf file.
+**If the containers were built WITHOUT the MD5 option Modify the pg_custom.conf file.
+Otherwise, skip this section**

     cd $PGDATA